Human Body Donation Programme for Medical Science

 Once we have received your completed and signed Last Will Statement Form, we will send you a special card to keep with your personal documents.
 We will be notified of your death on the phone by Your family members or other persons specified in your Last Will Statement Form.
 The Institute of Anatomy will take care of bringing the remains to the Lithuanian University of Health Sciences.
 Outside working hours, at weekends and on public holidays, you can contact us on the mobile phone numbers listed in this information sheet.

-The Institute of Anatomy of the Lithuanian University of Health Sciences assumes responsibility for the cremation, burial and care of your remains in accordance with the provisions of Article 17 of the Law of the Republic of Lithuania on the Burial of Human Remains and the Description of the Procedure for the Implementation of the Programme of the Use of Human Remains in Medical Studies approved by the LSMU.
+Lithuanian University of Health Sciences takes full responsibility for the creamation of your remains, also the maintenance of your grave in the University’s gravesite in Kaunas City Cemetary in accordance with the provisions of Article 17 of the Law on the Burial of Human Remains of the Republic of Lithuania and the Description of the Procedure for Implementing the Programme for the Use of Human Remains for Medical Studies approved by the Lithuanian University of Health Sciences.